-Join Peggy Fisher for an in-depth discussion in this video Objects as sets, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Objects as sets, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Let's start with the building…blocks for discrete mathematics, set theory.…A set is a way to express a collection of objects.…Sets can represent objects in the physical world…such as a set of books, a set containing…all the colors of the rainbow or even a set of numbers.…All sets have a value for the number of items in the set.…How many books?…And, how many colors are in the rainbow?…How many positive odd numbers?…This is called the cardinality of a set.…